tukkek/octopathfinder/README.md

-# Octopathfindee
+# Octopathfinder

-A generator for randomized open-world challenge-runs of Octopath Traveller.
+A generator for randomized open-world challenge runs for Octopath Traveller.

 ## See also